GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 - Click on **+ CREATE CLIENT** button and add `client_id` in the `Gluu Client Id`.
 ![uma-cg-tutorial-5.png](../img/uma-cg-tutorial-5.png)

-## Authorization Server and Configuration
+## Gluu Server Configuration

-For UMA with Claims Gathering, you need to configure below settings.
-Login into Gluu Admin(oxTrust) UI and follow the below steps.
+To enable UMA Claims Gathering, configure the following settings inside your Gluu Server:

+1. In oxTrust, navigate to `Configuration` > `Manage Custom Scripts`

 1. Enable UMA RPT Polices & UMA Claims Gathering

      There is one **uma_rpt_policy** included in the script.
-During authorization, it checks County=US and City=NY.
-If you want to change the value, then you can update this script or add your own new script.
+During authorization, it checks Country=US and City=NY.
+If you want to change the value, update this script or add your own new script.
 For more details, take a look at [Gluu CE Documentation](https://gluu.org/docs/ce/admin-guide/uma/#uma-rpt-authorization-policies).
      ![uma_rpt_policy](../img/15_uma_rpt_policy.png)
      ![uma_claim_gatering_policy](../img/15_uma_claim_gatering_policy.png)

-2. UMA scope with Authorization Policy
+1. UMA scope with Authorization Policy

      ![uma_scope](../img/15_uma_scope.png)

-3. For this step you need to use OXD.
-Update the consumer_op_client with `claim_redirect_uris` using OXD `update-site` command.
+1. Update the `consumer_op_client` with `claim_redirect_uris` using the oxd command for `update-site`:

      ```
      curl -X POST https://gg.example.com:8443/update-site